Militants in Pakistan to continue attacks in region: US intel chief

 WASHINGTON: Despite the seemingly improving relations between the Trump administration and Islamabad, the US top intelligence official has assessed that militant outfits residing in Pakistani territories would continue to upset the region.

-“The militant groups supported by Pakistan will continue to take advantage of their safe haven there to plan and conduct attacks in the neighboring countries, and possibly beyond,” Director of National Intelligence, Dan Coats, said in a congressional testimony on Wednesday.
-He also added that the US also remains concerned about Pakistan’s continued development and control of nuclear weapons.
+“Militant groups supported by Pakistan will continue to take advantage of their safe haven there to plan and conduct attacks in neighboring countries, and possibly beyond,” Director of National Intelligence, Dan Coats, said in a congressional testimony Wednesday.
+He also added that the US remains concerned about Pakistan’s continued development and control of nuclear weapons.

 He was also of the view that continued growth and development of Pakistan and India’s nuclear weapons programme increases the risk of a nuclear security incident in South Asia.
 “Pakistan continues to develop new types of nuclear weapons, including short-range tactical weapons, sea-based cruise missiles, air-launched cruise missiles, and longer range ballistic missiles.
 India this year conducted its first deployment of a nuclear-powered submarine armed with nuclear missiles,” he said.